apptainer/singularity-userdocs/signNverify.rst

 .. _sec:signNverify:

-Singularity 3.0 introduced the ability to create and manage PGP keys and use them to sign and verify containers.
-This provides a trusted method for Singularity users to share containers.
+{Singularity} 3.0 introduced the ability to create and manage PGP keys and use them to sign and verify containers.
+This provides a trusted method for {Singularity} users to share containers.
 It ensures a bit-for-bit reproduction of the original container as the author intended it.

 .. note::

-    Singularity 3.6.0 uses a new signature format.
-Containers signed by 3.6.0 cannot be verifed by older versions of Singularity.
+    {Singularity} 3.6.0 uses a new signature format.
+Containers signed by 3.6.0 cannot be verifed by older versions of {Singularity}.

-    To verify containers signed with older versions of Singularity using 3.6.0 the ``--legacy-insecure`` flag must be provided to the ``singularity verify`` command.
+    To verify containers signed with older versions of {Singularity} using 3.6.0 the ``--legacy-insecure`` flag must be provided to the ``singularity verify`` command.